top of page

 • Video counselling comes with the added pressure of you and June relying on an internet connection.
 One or both of you may lose service, interfering with your ability to connect when desired or needed.

-• The home/work environment can be very distracting with interruptions, phone calls, dogs barking etc. It can also be less private.
+• The home/work environment can be very distracting with interruptions, phone calls, dogs barking etc.

 • A reduction in non-verbal cues may interfere with the development of a deep understanding of your concerns.